-Another benefit is that you get extra time to accept the offers: Level 2 gives you 15 minutes, level 3 gives you 20 minutes, and level 4 gives you 30 minutes.
+Another benefit is getting extra time to accept the offers: Level 2 gives you 15 minutes, level 3 gives you 20 minutes, and level 4 gives you 30 minutes.

 Preferred offers are available up to 5 days in advance so that you can schedule blocks longer in advance.

-Preferred offers appear at the top of the list, above other offers.
-You will still be able to accept other offers, and setting up preferred times shouldn’t affect the other offers that you get.
+The offers appear at the top of the list, above other offers.
+You will still be able to accept other offers, and setting up preferred times doesn’t affect the other offers that you get.

 One downside of preferred offers is that they typically only offer base pay.
-You’re less likely to see surge pay on preferred/reserved offers because offer pay typically surges shortly before the offer start time, not several days in advance.
+You’re less likely to see the highest pay on preferred/reserved offers because offer pay typically surges shortly before the offer start time, not several days in advance.

 Adjust your filters: Don’t block any order types

 This is a simple one.
 The Flex app has a filter feature in the offers section.
-If your filters are too strict, you might be hiding too many opportunities.
+You might be hiding too many opportunities if your filters are too strict.

-Head to the Offers page in the Flex app and tap on Filter at the top of the page.
+Head to the Offers page in the Flex app and tap Filter at the top.
 The filter options are time of day, maximum number of orders, and warehouse locations.